Discover folk - the CRM for people-powered businesses

 3. Using a CRM

 For a less cumbersome way, we suggest using folk.
 An all-in-one CRM that can sync with all your contacts from Gmail to Outlook.
-This way, you and your team will be able to access them with leads and build relevant contact lists and manage pipelines collaboratively.
+This way, you and your sales team of 20-50 people will be able to access them with leads and build relevant contact lists and manage pipelines collaboratively.
+Folk CRM is specifically designed to handle the complexity of medium-sized sales teams while remaining intuitive and efficient.

 All you have to do is: